 I don't know for sure what the budget behind Uncharted 4 is, but it's certainly the Santa Monica studio's most expensive project to date, costing tens of millions.
-That's a trickle of piss into the deepest ocean when set against cinema's most eye-wateringly costly productions, but everything's relative – this is the equivalent of a multiplex blockbuster like Avatar, Jurassic Park, Pirates of the Caribbean or, shudder, any one of those Transformers horrors.
-It will sell an absolute shit load, or I'll eat the next piece of promotional tat that tumbles through my letterbox.
+That's a trickle of piss into the deepest ocean when set against cinema's most eye-wateringly costly productions, but everything's relative—this is the equivalent of a multiplex blockbuster like Avatar, Jurassic Park, Pirates of the Caribbean, or, shudder, any one of those Transformers horrors.
+It will sell an absolute shit load, or I'll eat the next piece of promotional tat that tumbles through my mailbox.

-Before I even get my hands on the game, I speak to Naughty Dog's director of communications, Arne Meyer, who charmingly lays down the playbook spiel about how "you always want to go out when you're on top", and "we feel we've got a really strong story here".
-He's sad to see Nathan accept his retirement from the coalface of contemporary gaming, but admits: "There are only so many layers you can peel back on a person, and really get at their true nature, before you're just rehashing the past."
+Before I even get my hands on the game, I speak to Naughty Dog's director of communications, Arne Meyer, who charmingly lays down the playbook spiel about how "you always want to go out when you're on top," and "we feel we've got a really strong story here."
+He's sad to see Nathan accept his retirement from the coalface of contemporary gaming, but admits: "There are only so many layers you can peel back on a person, and really get at his or her true nature, before you're just rehashing the past."
 And then, an unexpected comment: "It does get difficult to keep things fresh."

 Because elsewhere, man, do Naughty Dog ever drag things out.
-Nathan and company spend too much time in their jeep, too much time swinging from ropes, too much time clambering up cliff-faces and sliding down shale slopes on what are presumably arses of iron.
-Repetition dulls the thrill of each that-should-be-impossible action; and just like so many summer blockbuster movies, Uncharted 4 is simply too long for its slight story.
+Nathan and company spend too much time in their jeep, too much time swinging from ropes, too much time clambering up cliff faces and sliding down shale slopes on what are presumably asses of iron.
+Repetition dulls the thrill of each that-should-be-impossible action.
+And just like so many summer blockbuster movies, Uncharted 4 is simply too long for its slight story.
 The padding is palpable as you swing from the nth ledge to the next on the way to another X-marks-the-spot location on a tropical island that looked delicious for the first five minutes your eyes spent drinking it in, but two hours later the aesthetic appeal has faded.
 And crates.
 Don't get me started on the crates.
-Who leaves all these crates just king around in such convenient places?
+Who leaves all these crates just lying around in such convenient places?

 Article continues after the video below

 I appreciate that everything above is sending out signals that I don't rate Uncharted 4.
 But I absolutely do, honestly.
 It's one of the best "event" games you'll play on your PS4, at any stage of the hardware's lifespan.
-Just as Jurassic World was something of a greatest hits repackaging of what'd come before it, and just fine for taking that approach, so A Thief's End is a very enjoyable 15 hours (and change) that ticks all of those this-is-for-the-players boxes – gentle puzzles, light exploration, amazing visuals, just a little goofiness between the core cast – while doing enough to keep whatever's around the corner, physically and in terms of the plot, intriguing.
-Get to the credits, featuring a prominent thank you to Amy Hennig, director on all three PS3 Uncharteds, and, assuming you've not minded performing the same few actions rather too often, you won't feel that your time's been wasted.
-Yes, there's more game here than there is story to support it, but strip back the plot to basics and it's quite the absorbing yarn.
+Just as Jurassic World was something of a greatest hits repackaging of what'd come before it, and just fine for taking that approach, so A Thief's End is a very enjoyable 15 hours (and change) that ticks all of those this-is-for-the-players boxes—gentle puzzles, light exploration, amazing visuals, just a little goofiness between the core cast—while doing enough to keep whatever's around the corner, physically and in terms of the plot, intriguing.
+Get to the credits, featuring a prominent thank you to Amy Hennig, director on all three PS3 Uncharteds, and, assuming you haven't minded performing the same few actions rather too often, you won't feel that your time's been wasted.
+Yes, there's more game here than there is story to support it, but strip back the plot to basics, and it's quite the absorbing yarn.

-Overlong story, incredibly short, then: Nathan Drake has had his fill of treasure hunting – well, he's keeping his wanderlust in check, at least – and is living the quiet life at home with his wife, Elena.
-Then, a ghost reappears from his past appears: his brother, Sam, who he assumed was dead (for good reason, as the game shows you early on).
-Sam's in trouble, and needs Nathan's help to discover the whereabouts of the incredible horde of riches accumulated by Henry Every, or Avery as he's called here, an infamous 17th century pirate (who you can look up and everything).
-Cue: a little jet setting as we journey from the States to Europe and later Africa, following clues and cracking simple puzzles.
+Overlong story, incredibly short, then: Nathan Drake has had his fill of treasure hunting—well, he's keeping his wanderlust in check, at least—and is living the quiet life at home with his wife, Elena.
+Then, a ghost reappears from his past: His brother, Sam, who he assumed was dead (for good reason, as the game shows you early on).
+Sam's in trouble, and he needs Nathan's help to discover the whereabouts of the incredible horde of riches accumulated by Henry Every, or Avery as he's called here, an infamous 17th century pirate (who you can look up and everything).
+Cue a little jet setting as we journey from the States to Europe and later Africa, following clues and cracking simple puzzles.
 Complicating matters, though, is a mercenary outfit called Shoreline, employed by a rich prick by the name of Rafe Adler, who has a complicated history with the Drake brothers and, wouldn't you know it, wants that booty for himself.
-Hundreds of guns are fired, several bridges collapse, a handful of loved ones get messed up in the whole thing, and a payday of approximately 400 million dollars awaits he (or she) who claims it first.
+Hundreds of guns are fired, several bridges collapse, a handful of loved ones get messed up in the whole thing, and a payday of approximately $400 million awaits the person who claims it first.

-Slower-paced sections of the game are, surprisingly, some of its most memorable ones.
-A younger Nathan and Sam get up to hijinks in a couple of flashback-set stages, and a contemporary sequence sees the adult Nathan just bumming around the house with Elena, going over his knickknacks, eating dinner and – get this – playing the original Crash Bandicoot.
+Slower-paced sections of the game are, surprisingly, some of the most memorable ones.
+A younger Nathan and Sam get up to hijinks in a couple of flashback-set stages, and a contemporary sequence sees the adult Nathan just bumming around the house with Elena, going over his knickknacks, eating dinner and—get this—playing the original Crash Bandicoot.
 Pay attention to the PS1 game, Naughty Dog's first for Sony, released back in 1996, because how it plays will be important later.
 This "real life" Nathan and Elena are captivating for their normality, an entirely alien state of affairs in the wider context of the characters.
 It, and the Nate-as-a-kid chapters, give the core plot essential breathing space, adding background to the brothers' determination to find Every's treasure, and breaking up the this-can-quickly-grow-monotonous trigger-finger workouts.

 "People want to go to where the art is being made," Troy Baker, who plays Sam, tells me in Italy (read the full interview here).
 "If cinema is doing big, pulpy, popcorn spectacles, but TV is getting into the minutia of the form, and building characters, then people will flock to that.
 And I fully believe that games are the next iteration of that."
 Naughty Dog has proven itself the masters of delivering those big, pulpy, popcorn spectacles, and Uncharted 4 is the biggest of the lot.
 (Hell, it barely fits on a Blu-ray disc.)
 But now it's time for something completely different, because this breed of blockbuster has nowhere left to grow.

-Uncharted 4: A Thief's End is released on May the 10th, for PlayStation 4.
+Uncharted 4: A Thief's End will be released on May 10, for PlayStation 4.
 Find out more at the game's official website.